jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

 -->

 ## Summary
-Following the [Design Principles](https://jvalue.github.io/jayvee/docs/dev/design-principles), Jayvee focuses on describing a goal state instead of how to get there.
+Following our [Design Principles](https://jvalue.github.io/jayvee/docs/dev/design-principles), Jayvee focuses on describing a goal state instead of how to get there.
 When creating pipelines, programmers use the pipe syntax `->` to connect previously defined `blocks`.
 Implicitely, the interpreter creates unnamed singleton instances of those blocks and executes them.

 This implicit creation can lead to confusion between blocks and block instances.
 In addition, it makes it impossible to create more than one instance of a block, which will prevent the creation of more complex DAGs.